-- monitoring management's performance against the Company's risk management framework, including whether it is operating within the risk appetite set by the Board; - monitoring the process for documenting and controlling the Company's exposure to material financial and non-financial risks, including new and emerging risks, and advising the Board as to the Committee's findings; - reviewing and making recommendations to the Board in relation to the risk appetite within which the Board expects management to operate, and whether any changes should be made; - overseeing senior management's implementation of the risk management framework, including that senior management has appropriate processes for identifying, assessing, and responding to risks and that those processes are operating effectively; - receiving reports from internal audit on its reviews of the adequacy of the Company's processes for managing risk; - reviewing and making recommendations to the Board in relation to any material incident involving fraud or other break down of the Company's internal controls; - reviewing the Company's risk management framework at least annually to satisfy itself that it continues to be sound and that the Company is operating with due regard to the risk appetite set by the Board and making recommendations to the Board on any changes that should be made to the risk management framework;

-- reviewing the insurance strategy and determining the extent to which it aligns with the risk tolerance of the Company and overseeing the Company's insurance program, having regard to the Company's business and the insurable risks associated with its business; - reviewing and making recommendations to the Board in relation to the risk disclosures in the Company's periodic reporting documents, including the operating and financial review in its Annual Report; - monitoring whether management is communicating the importance of internal control and management of risk throughout the Group and therefore setting an appropriate 'control culture'; and - monitoring compliance with the Company's Whistleblower Policy and receiving information regarding any material incidents under the Whistleblower Policy and actions taken by management in relation to such incidents.
+- monitoring management's performance against the Company's risk management framework, including whether it is operating within the risk appetite set by the Board; - monitoring the process for documenting and controlling the Company's exposure to material financial and non-financial risks, including new and emerging risks, and advising the Board as to the Committee's findings; - reviewing and making recommendations to the Board in relation to the risk appetite within which the Board expects management to operate, and whether any changes should be made: - overseeing senior management's implementation of the risk management framework, including that senior management has appropriate processes for identifying, assessing, and responding to risks and that those processes are operating effectively; - receiving reports from internal audit on its reviews of the adequacy of the Company's processes for managing risk; - reviewing and making recommendations to the Board in relation to any material incident involving fraud or other break down of the Company's internal controls; - reviewing the Company's risk management framework at least annually to satisfy itself that it continues to be sound and that the Company is operating with due regard to the risk appetite set by the Board and making recommendations to the Board on any changes that should be made to the risk management framework; - reviewing the insurance strategy and determining the extent to which it aligns with the risk tolerance of the Company and overseeing the Company's insurance program, having regard to the Company's business and the insurable risks associated with its business; - reviewing and making recommendations to the Board in relation to the risk disclosures in the Company's periodic reporting documents, including the operating and financial review in its Annual Report; - monitoring whether management is communicating the importance of internal control and management of risk throughout the Iluka Group and therefore setting an appropriate 'control culture'; and - monitoring compliance with the Company's Whistleblower Policy and receiving information regarding any material incidents under the Whistleblower Policy and actions taken by management in relation to such incidents.

-In line with the ASX Principles, Iluka's Risk Management Framework was reviewed during 2020 and 2021, with the final update provided to the Audit and Risk Committee in February 2021.
-This review also considered the identification of material risks, critical controls and testing their effectiveness.
-Iluka's risk management system continued to be enhanced during 2021, to align with the revised framework and to improve risk management outcomes.
+In line with the ASX Principles, Iluka's Risk Management Framework was reviewed, updated, and provided to the Audit and Risk Committee for approval in February 2022.
+Iluka's risk management system continued to be enhanced during 2022 through the development and rollout of risk management training aligned with the revised framework and to improve risk management outcomes.
 The Committee is satisfied that the risk framework supports a sound system of risk management and internal control.